-The NSF Experimental Program to Stimulate competitive Research (NSF EPSCoR) is a nationwide research program administered by the National Science Foundation.
+The NSF Established Program to Stimulate Competitive Research (NSF EPSCoR) is a nationwide research program administered by the National Science Foundation.
 The mission of NSF EPSCoR is to help the NSF reach its goal "to strengthen research and education in science and engineering throughout the United States and to avoid undue concentration of such research and education."
-More information about our two current projects can be found under "Program Structure" and "The Modern Blanket Toss."
+More information about our two current projects can be found under "Program Structure" and "Teaching Through Technologies."

 States and territories which in recent years have received less than 0.75% of the NSF's total national funding are eligible for EPSCoR funding.
 In 2016-17 27 states and territories meet this criteria.

 The U.S. Department of Energy, the National Aeronautics and Space Administration and the U.S. Department of Agriculture also run EPSCoR programs, and the National Institutes of Health run similar programs called COBRE and INBRE.
 In addition to Alaska NSF EPSCoR, federal EPSCoR/INBRE funding to the University of Alaska goes to support the Alaska Center for Energy and Power, Alaska NASA EPSCoR, the Center for Alaska Native Health Research, and Alaska INBRE.